AlexFr062/samples/Networking/UDP/udp_broadcast/readme.md

 The better way is:
 - Start STM32CubeIDE.
 - *File - Import - General - Import STM32CubeExample*.
 Next.
 - Click Example Selector.
 Find required example in the huge list.
 In my case, this is LwIP_UDPTCP_Echo_Server_Netconn_RTOS, STM32469I-EVAL.
-Select the example an continue.
+Select the example and continue.
 - Select destination directory to save the project.

 ## Coding